zakhardage/Shopify-Wholesale/README.md

 	// ]]>
 	</script>

-I'll update this later to include multiple option selectors.
+I'll update this later to include multiple option selectors, quantity minimums, and cart minimums.